Home: Slumber Support

 Slumber Support isn't just for hip patients it can also help people with back problems by keeping the lumber spine in a neutral position and preventing the supported leg rolling forward and putting torsion on the lower spine.

 People with knee problems may also benefit from using this support cushion as it prevents any medial movement in the joint.

 The basic cushion is made of special dense vertical weave polyester filling, is light weight and the cream cover, can be removed for washing.

 The deluxe version, has a thick layer of memory foam.
 The difference between the two in terms of comfort is that your leg sits on top of the basic model but with the deluxe model it can shape to your leg and allow it to sink in.

 You can order a cushion directly from Hip Replacement and Recovery.
-The basic cushion is priced at £32 + £7.50 p&p which is astonishingly good value for the amount of comfort it will provide.
+The standard cushion is priced at £46 which is astonishingly good value for the amount of comfort it will provide.

 Fill in the form to order a cushion or find out more about this brilliant sleeping aid.